 The Wind Symphony meets in the Floren Thompson Jr. Band Hall, Room 136, in the fall and spring semester, on Tuesday and Thursday from 3 p.m. to 4:30 p.m.
 It may be taken for credit.

 Wind Symphony is administratively added to student schedules following auditions.

 The ENMU Symphonic Band is open to all interested and talented undergraduate instrumentalists.
 This ensemble is seated based upon the results of a chair placement audition and performs the finest traditional and contemporary repertoire.

 The Symphonic Band has been a featured ensemble at the conventions of the New Mexico Music Educators Association and the College Band Directors National Association.
 Recent guest conductors include Robert Jorgensen, Paula Crider, Norvil Howell and John Locke.

-In addition to three formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert and for ENMU Commencement ceremonies.
+In addition to two formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert.

 The Symphonic Band meets in the Floren Thompson Jr. Band Hall, Room 136, late in the fall and spring semesters, on Monday, Wednesday and Friday from noon to 1:50 p.m., and you may take Symphonic Band for credit.

 Greyhound Sound Marching Band

 The GSMB is the conduit for school spirit and pride at ENMU.
 The GSMB, "The Sound of the High Plains", is proud to celebrate its 85th year of musical excellence!

-Many members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation of the Lord Mayor of Dublin, in the 2009 and 2015 St. Patrick's Day Parade in Dublin, Ireland.
+Members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation of the Lord Mayor of Dublin, in the 2009, 2015, and 2019 St. Patrick's Day Parade in Dublin, Ireland.